|

 In

-but nevertheless, an extra piece can be added!
+a given space, but nevertheless, an extra piece

 You can make your own Paradoxopiped puzzle